michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

 version control.

 #System Definition Loading
-- All relevant data should be loaded by external means
-- All directives are parsed in an AST
+This section describes how the system definition is derived from the directive files and validated in the various stages of the process.

+##Overall description
+ - The core tells the directive reader, which files to scan
+ - The directive reader creates a tree of directive objects
+ - The interpreter builds the entity, and applies inheritance and includes in correct order, to build complete entities
+ - The interpreter loads completed entities into the system definition structures, including abstract entities, which are marked accordingly
+ - The system definition structures validates the content, relations and inheritance in the supplied entities

+CORE:
+- All files to be included are declared and added to the directive reader

+DIRECTIVE READER:
+- The files are read one by one and parsed into an intermediate list of directive statements.
+No validation of content is done, but an error will be raised if a directive is obviously malformed (eg. unknown type, or no label).
+  The directive statement list entries consists of:
+    * Indent number
+    * Type
+    * Label
+    * Value
+    * Origin file
+    * Line number
+- Based on the indents, the directive statements are turned into a tree structure
+- The directive reader returns the tree structure of directive statements, where each node contains information about:
+    * Type
+    * Label
+    * Value
+    * Origin (File and line number)
+    * Parent node
+    * Child nodes
+- The produced tree of directives is the output

+DIRECTIVE INTERPRETER
+- The directive tree array is the input for the interpreter
+- The interpreter builds entities, by recursively converting directives into definition components.
+- It starts by going over all dependencies (inheritance and inclusion), and produces a mapping of dependency sets to their respective entity names
+- It starts with the entities that does not have dependencies, and then moves on to those that have only dependencies that are already processed, including these in the correct order.
+The interpreter does not concern itself with the compatibility of the relations, but only verifies the existence of such relations, through the dependency mapping.
+- If it is not possible to interpret all entities, due to missing dependencies, it means that an entity is either not defined, or that a circular reference exists.

+SYSTEM DEFINITIONS
+- The system definition does a recursive validation of all components, which:
+    * Validates both presence and format of all relevant values
+    * Validates settings and sub-components configuration
+    * Validates relations (existence of related components)
+    * Validates dependencies (inheritance and inclusion), including compatibility of overrides
+- The system definition is locked, and can not be changed

-- The model is build, honoring includes and extensions (the relevant content is loaded from the AST AND a note is added on the model) o In terms of inclusion / extension circular dependencies are not allowed but could occur and should result in an error
+- The model is build, honoring includes and extensions (the relevant content is loaded from the AST AND a note is added on the model)
+    * In terms of inclusion / extension circular dependencies are not allowed but could occur and should result in an error
-- The model is checked after it's build, ensuring that all relations, etc. are sound o In terms of types, Circular dependencies can occur and should not be a problem, as the it is only the existence that is checked at this point
+- The model is checked after it's build, ensuring that all relations, etc. are sound
+    * In terms of types, Circular dependencies can occur and should not be a problem, as the it is only the existence that is checked at this point

 #Deriving the system model
 - The system definitions are initialized with a textual/array (text-tree) set of data